-There is also something that Georgia Shaffer wrote in her book, A Gift of Mourning Glories (which is no longer being published) that would be good to keep in mind when you are tempted to escape your pain in a way that you shouldn’t.
-Gloria wrote of a woman who understandably struggled in her grief, but in trying to escape it, she almost went in a direction that would have lead to later regrets piled on top of her grief:
+There is also something that Georgia Shaffer wrote in her book, A Gift of Mourning Glories that would be good to keep in mind when you are tempted to escape your pain in a way that you shouldn’t.
+Gloria wrote of a woman who understandably struggled in her grief, but in trying to escape it, she almost went in a direction that would have lead to later regrets piled on top of her grief.

-“Gwen discovered she had more valuable insights to give others after she’d gone through her own ‘valley of sorrows’ than she had before.
-‘When Steve, my beloved husband, died of cancer, I was left with a void the size of the Grand Canyon,’ Gwen said.
+“Gwen had valuable insights to give after she’d gone through her own ‘valley of sorrows.’
+She writes, ‘When my beloved husband died, I was left with a void the size of the Grand Canyon.’

-“‘Shortly after his death, I enrolled in a class at a community college and met Bob, who wasn’t only good-looking and charming but very attentive toward me.
+‘Shortly after his death, I enrolled in a college class and met Bob, who was attentive toward me.
 I was surprised by how his attention eased the ache in my heart.
-No longer grieving, I looked forward with anticipation to each new day.
-Within one week my new friend and I were sitting together for lunch, lingering behind as the rest of the students filtered back into the classroom, and having private conversations.
+I looked forward to each new day.
+Within one week my new friend and I were sitting together for lunch, lingering behind the other students, and having private conversations.

 “One night after a lengthy phone conversation, Bob came to my home.
 As we sat on the sofa, he leaned over and kissed me, stirring all the passions within.
 Not only was my husband gone but for a moment so was the pain.
 How tempting it was to follow my desires.
 But God is good at rescuing his people.
 Bob and I were interrupted by a phone call, which put an end to what could have been a regrettable event.